What is an Environmental Surety Bond?

 - Principals with environmental guarantees

-What are the construction activities does the Environmental Surety Bond cover?
+What construction activities do the Environmental Surety Bond cover?

 Examples of environmental projects that need these bonds include: